Ingenieria-Olvera/Ingenieria-olvera/README.md

 #

 ### 🔮 Future
 I want to pursue a career in mechatronics engineering, hopefully working for the likes of NASA, Tesla Robotics, or Boston Dynamics.
-And if all goes wrong, I'll start a youtube channel or something. **Go more indepth with giving a brief statement on how you plan to achive these goals or specific steps you're taking toward them.
-Showing you are all bite no bark.**
+I am driven by eco friendly engineering, I aim to bring nature and robotics to work simultaneously, along with discovering new possibilites when it comes to exploring/learning about space.
+I plan on achinving this dream by going into Electrical Engineering in college, and building series connections with companys that share my goal.
+I aim to work on projects that do just that, eco friendly engineering like a simple air turbine generator, waste repurposing Robots--very WalE, the sky's the limit.
+And if all goes wrong, I'll start a youtube channel or something.

 #